marijnh/Eloquent-JavaScript/01_values.md

 {{index memory, "volatile data storage", "hard drive"}}

-Imagine a sea of bits.
-An ocean of them.
+Imagine a sea of bits—an ocean of them.
 A typical modern computer has more than 30 billion bits in its volatile data storage (working memory).
 Nonvolatile storage (the hard disk or equivalent) tends to have yet a few orders of magnitude more.